Lalalaa236/CS202-CrossyRoad/README.md

 - And lastly, thank to CS202 teachers: Hồ Tuấn Thanh and Nguyễn Lê Hoàng Dũng for supporting us in this project.

 ## Contact
+If you encounter any issues during the compilation or execution of the game, refer to the documentation or contact the project owner for assistance.
 For any inquiries or feedback, please contact our group 7 at Issues tab.
 Thank you.